yu2/100-days-of-code/r1-log.md

 ### R1D34 (10/4)
 Added some simple fading effects.
 Tried layering but ended up breaking some stuff and then having to fix them.
 Tomorrow will try ordering with the align-self property.

+### R1D35 (10/5)
+Modified design to enable search for each channel box.
+The JS side has not been modified, so only the first searchbox works right now.
+Another problem will be gathering multiple searchboxes and binding the same click event to them, and have that event get the id of the element it is being called from.